zachary62/WiscKeyHybrid/README.md

 - the heat of the range in the first level is large enough so that the manager will consider inserting values with keys in that range to the LSM tree directly.

 There is also a cooling process by the Manager to move data back to vLog.
-The cooling process is triggerd if there are a large number of random lookups, or the size of LSM tree is too large.
+The cooling process is triggered if there are a large number of random lookups, or the size of LSM tree is too large.
 The cooling will be distributed evenly to all the warm ranges.
 If a range is cold enough, all its value in the LSM tree will be moved to vLog and the memory for its multi-level page tables will be deallocated.

 ![illustration](image/mut.png)